SmartDataAnalytics/RdfProcessingToolkit/docs/graphql/reference/one-and-many.md

 ---
 title: one and many
-parent: GraphQL
+parent: GraphQL over SPARQL
 nav_order: 130
 layout: default
 ---

 ## GraphQL Directives: `@one` and `@many`

-The `@one` and `@many` directives control the cardinality of a field within a GraphQL schema.
+The `@one` and `@many` directives control the cardinality of a field within a GraphQL query or schema.
 These directives are particularly useful in RDF and SPARQL-based contexts, where fields often correspond to graph patterns that involve relationships with varying cardinalities.

 ### Purpose